Screen Addiction; how a Gen Alpha Baby Is Into Screens All the Time?

 If you are willing, make this promise—not to me alone, but to yourself too:

-I promise to remember that childhood is not a phase to control, but a foundation to protect.
+Childhood will be honored—not as a phase to control, but as a foundation to protect.

 I will fail some days and feel exhausted often.